wp-plugins/wp-to-twitter/readme.txt

 Contributions by [Thor Erik](http://www.thorerik.net), Bill Berry and [Andrea Baccega](http://www.andreabaccega.com).
 Some code previously contributed is no longer in this plug-in.
 Other bug fixes and related citations can be found in the changelog.

 == Changelog ==

+= 2.4.8 =

+* Bug fix: #account# shortcode broken in 2.4.7
+* Bug fix: Missing function if WP Tweets PRO installed but not upgraded to 1.2.0

 = 2.4.7 =